 What is the Life Expectancy of a Person With Gastroparesis?

-Studies have found that gastroparesis is linked to an increased risk for mortality, independently of confounding factors including symptom severity, age, sex, or diabetes status.
 The life expectancy for someone with gastroparesis is 3 to 7 years; therefore, the condition should be treated as a morbid and lethal condition.

 Other Ozempic Side Effects

-The most common side effects of Ozempic include:
+As claimed by the Healthline in their 2023 research [9], the most common side effects of Ozempic include:

 - Nausea